angular/angular/aio/content/guide/dependency-injection-overview.md

 ## Prerequisites

-Before creating DI, you should be familiar with the following:
+You should be familiar with the Angular apps in general, and have the fundamental knowledge of Components, Directives, and NgModules.
+It's highly recommended that you complete the following tutorial:

 [Tour of Heroes app and tutorial](tutorial)